 19 years of experience

-• Renowned Certification: Certified as a Lumineers Dentist and a member of the Thai Dental Association, ensuring reliable and recognized dental care.
+• Dr. Vichulada Phunthikaphadr is a certified Lumineers dentist and a member of the Thai Dental Association.

-• Global Patient Care: Bangkok International Dental Center serves over 20,000 international patients yearly and boasts JCI and ISO 9001:2008 UKAS accreditation.
+• Bangkok International Dental Center treats over 20,000 worldwide patients per year and is JCI and ISO 9001:2008 UKAS approved.

 Read more